ronaldbosma/blog/content/blog/publishing-hugo-blog-using-azure-devops.md

 We're going to use the Hugo extension to generate our Hugo site.
 You can find it [here](https://marketplace.visualstudio.com/items?itemName=giuliovdev.hugo-extension) in the Marketplace.
 You'll have to sign in first before you can actually install the extension.

 After signing in.
 Click 'Get it free'.
 Select your Azure DevOps organization and click 'Install'.

-#### Install the GitHub Pages Publish extension

-We also need the GitHub Pages Publish extension to publish our Hugo site to GitHub Pages.
-You can find it [here](https://marketplace.visualstudio.com/items?itemName=AccidentalFish.githubpages-publish) in the Marketplace.

-Click 'Get it free' again.
-Select your Azure DevOps organization and click 'Install'.

 #### Generate GitHub Personal Access Token